 Group policy is a set of configuration rules relating to the working environment of users and computers.
 You can add Group Policy rules to actions in a configuration.
 Settings for operating systems, applications, and users can restrict or allow user functionality.
 For example, you can use Group Policy to prohibit access to the Control Panel or to limit user profiles to a specific size.

-- ADM - Administrative template files that store settings for Windows XP and Windows Server 2003.
+- ADM - Administrative template files that store settings for older Windows software such as Windows XP and Windows Server 2003.

-- ADMX - Administrative template XML files that store the settings for Windows Vista and Windows Server 2008 and higher.
+- ADMX - Administrative template XML files that store the settings for more recent Windows software (from Vista and Windows Server 2008 - or later).

 By default, Group Policy files are stored in the following locations:

 - ADM - C:\WINDOWS\Inf

 You can change the default location for storing Group Policy files in the Group Policy Location dialog, which you access in the Manage ribbon.